You only process tax forms once a year – here’s what you might be forgetting

 Review box assignments

 Another important component to double check before finalizing year-end is box assignments.
-This means ensuring the proper totals for pay elements such as earnings, deductions, benefits, WCB, provincial tax, commissions, pension, etc. are all mapped to the correct boxes on the tax forms.
+This means ensuring the proper totals for pay elements such as earnings, deductions, benefits, workers compensation, provincial tax, commissions, pension, etc. are all mapped to the correct boxes on the tax forms.
 A few specifics to consider when reviewing:

 • Review where the totals for benefits are mapping to, as there are separate boxes for taxable and non-taxable benefits.